-A sformato (the word literally means ‘unfolded’) is something like a soufflé without the puff: the main ingredient is mixed with a very stiff béchamel sauce and eggs, then baked in a mold until set.
+A sformato (the word literally means ‘unmolded’) is something like a soufflé without the puff: the main ingredient is mixed with a very stiff béchamel sauce and eggs, then baked in a mold until set.
 But since the eggs are left whole rather than separated and the whites whipped, a sformato only rises ever so slightly in the oven.
 Typically eaten at room temperature, it has plenty of time to settled down, taking on a texture more like a light pudding or flan.
 Back in the day, a sformato was often served between the primo and the secondo, as a course that was known as the tramesso or piatto di mezzo, or ‘in between course’.
 The piatto di mezzo has practically disappeared from Italian tables, but the sformato remains popular as an antipasto or a meatless secondo.

 I recently ran across a recipe by a fellow blogger that featured another technique for making sformati that substituted ricotta for the traditional béchamel.
 (Unfortunately, I can’t remember now just who it was!)
 The idea really appealed to me; béchamel is can a bit tricky to make, and substituting store-bought ricotta turns a sformato into something incredibly easy to make.
 This tuna sformato, made rather unusually with canned tunafish rather than a vegetable, is about as trouble-free as you can get—and it makes an elegant impression, fit for the most formal dinner.